Automation - How to use triggers

 For instance, we could use Zapier to listen to an RSS feed and automatically create a draft when a new blog post is live.

-When this Zapier runs, a draft will be created in FeedHive, and all the variables will be substituted with the values from the query parameters.
+When this Zapier runs, a draft will be created in FeedHive, and all the variables will be substituted with the values from the request body.

 Create and publish a post